junobuild/docs/docs/terminology.md

 Learn more about [computation and storage costs](https://internetcomputer.org/docs/current/developer-docs/gas-cost).

-## Doc (Document of the Datastore)
+## Doc

 "doc" is a commonly used shorthand in Juno for a "document of the Datastore".
-Wherever you see the term "doc" in the codebase or documentation, it refers specifically to a document entity managed by the Datastore.
+Wherever you see the term "doc" in the codebase or documentation, it refers specifically to a document entity managed by the [Datastore](./build/datastore/index.md).
 This abbreviation is used for brevity and consistency throughout the project.

 ## ICP